bellingcat/tiktok-hashtag-analysis/README.md

 ## Analyzing results
 ### Most common co-occurring hashtags
-In addition to scraping data and downloading videos, the `tiktok-hashtag-analysis` script can also analyze the frequencies of the most common co-occurring hashtags in a given set of posts.
+In addition to scraping data and downloading media, the `tiktok-hashtag-analysis` script can also analyze the frequencies of the most common co-occurring hashtags in a given set of posts.

 Assume we want to analyze the 20 most frequently co-occurring hashtags in the downloaded posts of the `#london` hashtag.